tel: +48 22 499 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Health risk arising from small pieces of magnets are risky, when accidentally ingested, which becomes significant in the aspect of protecting young children.
-Additionally, tiny parts of these devices are able to complicate diagnosis after entering the body.
+• Health risk associated with microscopic parts of magnets pose a threat, in case of ingestion, which is crucial in the aspect of protecting young children.
+It's also worth noting that small elements of these magnets are able to be problematic in medical diagnosis after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.